weathon/Lang-Gas/README.md

 #### HuggingFace
 If you want to use this dataset with HuggingFace, you can download it from [here](https://huggingface.co/datasets/weathon/sim_gas).
 However, our demo is not integrated with HF, but you can use it in your own project.
 The HF dataset does not include video 24 to ensure same length for input and groundtruth.

+We did not provide train-test split as our method is zero-shot. when spliting the dataset, we strongly to split based on video instead of frames.

 ### Step 4.
 Run the code
 #### Modify `owl_notracking.py` for SAM-2 path.